ArchiveBox/debian-archivebox/README.md

 # ArchiveBox Debian Package

-This repo builds the third-party `archivebox` `.deb` package.
+This repo builds the `archivebox` `.deb` package used by `apt` install on Ubuntu/Debian-based systems.

-The package intentionally does not translate ArchiveBox Python/plugin dependencies into Debian package dependencies.
-It is a thin apt wrapper around the normal Python install flow:
+The package is just a thin apt wrapper around the normal Python install flow, it's not a "proper debian package" because it depends on postinstall scripts to setup python, uv, and archivebox.

 1. `apt` installs `/usr/bin/archivebox`, `/opt/archivebox/install.sh`, a systemd
    unit, and a small package metadata file.